-Applicant means the person or persons who, from time to time, are the "applicant" (within the meaning of section 253 of the NT Act) for the Claim.
+Applicant means the person or persons who, from time to time, are the "applicant" (within the meaning of section 253 of the NT Act) for each of the Claims.

 Business Day has the meaning given in the Settlement Terms.

 CATSI Act has the meaning given in the Settlement Terms.